pliugithub/MachineLearning/projects/readme.md

 * What do we expect?
  * You should always add references to any data/code/tables/figures/sentences you copied from somewhere.
-# * You can try to improve the accuracy reported in a blog post;
  * You can train on additional data and test on real-world data that you collected yourself;
-# * You can change the model, try parameter optimization etc;
  * You can compare different models and report their success, what kind of datapoints are usually missed with what models etc;
  * If you cannot make improvements, tell us why it failed and what are the lessons learned.
  * Try not to use a very large model or something you don't fully understand (such as a transformer models for NLP).
 It would be difficult to train or explain what is your contribution.